zehao99/CEIT/README.md

 ## Overview

 This package is specifically designed to solve the tomographic problem concerned with detecting proximity map by a planar conductive sensor.

 For more information, please check my paper.

+The `efem.py` module is written only for this problem, other modules can be reused in any other EIT application.

 CEIT provides the ability to generate solver for realtime reconstruction.
 Given the meshes and electrode positions, CEIT can generate Inverse model for any planar sensor design.